prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :status 404 Not Found:
     The wire transfer identifier is unknown to the exchange.

+  :status 409 Conflict:
+    The wire transfer identifier is already known to us, but for a different amount, wire method or exchange.

   :status 424 Failed Dependency: The exchange provided conflicting information about the transfer.
 Namely,
     there is at least one deposit among the deposits aggregated by ``wtid`` that accounts for a coin whose